Check out our suggested "swaps" for taming common temptations.

 Swap Spaghetti with Spaghetti Squash or Whole-Grain Pasta

-Is pasta your personal kryptonite?
-If you're on Phase 1, swap your
+pasta is your personal kryptonite and you're on Phase 1, swap your regular spaghetti

-"spaghetti" strands.
+"spaghetti" squash strands.
 Serve with low-sugar tomato sauce and a little

 freshly grated Parmesan.
-On Phase 2, you can enjoy your pasta in moderation, of
+On Phase 2, you can enjoy your pasta in moderation—just

 go for whole-wheat or whole-grain varieties, or try a gluten-free pasta made

 Swap Alcoholic Beverages for Virgin or Light Drinks

-a party or meeting up with friends for drinks, but can't enjoy
+a party or meeting up with friends for drinks, but can't enjoy alcohol because

-alcohol because you're on Phase 1?
-Order a club soda with a splash of lemon or
+you're on Phase 1?
+Order a club soda with a splash of fresh lemon or lime

 This Site and third parties who place advertisements on this Site may collect and use information about your visits to this Site and other websites in order to provide advertisements about goods and services of interest to you.
 If you would like to obtain more information about these advertising practices and to make choices about online behavioral advertising, please click here.